-***Superego loses its intellectually constricting power to make us see everything in terms of “is” and “ought”.
-Then one sees reality, for the first time, in its concrete manifestation – that is as a series of attempts, material constriction and/or failures.
+**Superego loses its intellectually constricting power to make us see everything in terms of “is” and “ought”.
+Temporarily losing these binds, one sees reality, for the first time — that is as a series of attempts, material constriction and/or failures.

 To reduce knowledge to material reality, as some might try to do, is altogether unnecessary and unreasonable.
 It is enough to know that there is a kind of morally indifferent material reality that does not correspond to our needs and wishes all the time, but can be made to do so sometimes.This form of knowledge is magical in a very inspiring sense, since it makes out that reality is both inside of us and outside of us at the same time.
 This viewpoint is ecstatic, exciting, and interactive

 Typical Western thinking, by contrast, static and binary — nearly always an either-or proposition: either we believe that our destinies are totally in our hands or we deny we have any power and accept victimhood.
 Intellectual shamanism is different: according to intellectual shamanism, we take part in a reality larger than us, which sometimes we can influence and other times not, but in any case we realize that the participation itself is ecstatic.

 Intellectual shamanism uses experiences of psychological trauma to free one’s self and one’s perspective from hidden forces of control.
 The most decisive trauma for triggering transformation is retrospectively termed “initiation”.
 Seeing oneself from the outside, from a dissociated state, is seeing oneself from outside of time and space, and realizing the limitations on living one has unconsciously accepted.

 People may say that they didn’t realize how much life had been passing them by until they had a near death experience.
 After that, they realized how they had been living their life effectively in a coma by following conventions and routines without actually living.

 by Ernst Schade